TAbdiukov/CISSP-mnemonics/README.md

 *Wikipedia is wrong about this one (according to ISC2 )*

 * Regression testing - Is there regression after the last change?
+Check for regression.
-* Non-regression testing - Did last change have its supposed improvement effect.
+* Non-regression testing - Did last change have its supposed improvement effect?
+Check for improvement.

 ### Network access